DDJrs2/Discordia-bot-that-fix-Twitter-embeds/README.md

 ## Known issue
 If there's two or more Twitter links in one message, only the first link will be sent.

-Sometimes the bot will try to fix the link regardless if the original link got embedded succesfully.
-I'll fix it by using the 'messageUpdate' event to confirm if the message's embed was truly nil.